matn7/CS-Notes/src/main/java/deployment/DOCKER-KUBERNATES.md

 **Why use docker in Node**

-- Use debugging techniques from Docker CLI - many commands available through `kubectl`.
+- Use debugging techniques from Docker CLI - many commands available through **kubectl**.
-- Manually kill containers to test Kubernetes ability to 'self-heal'.
+- Manually kill containers to test Kubernetes ability to **self-heal**.
-- Delete cached image in the node - `docker system prune -a`.
+- Delete a cached image in the node - **docker system prune -a**.

 ```console
 # see logs/shell to console using docker cli